 In the Spanish and Arabic cultures, children are given paternal or maternal names that have been passed down through centuries, allowing parents to trace their children’s genealogy back to their ancestors and foremothers.

-After some time has gone, the custom of naming children after deceased family members has maintained, and this is done to ensure that family names be carried down through succeeding generations.
+After some time has gone by, the custom of naming children after deceased family members has been maintained, and this is done to ensure that family names are carried down through succeeding generations.

 Famous People Called Teddy

 - Teddy Apriyana Romadonsyah (born 1990), Indonesian basketball player

 - Teddy Riner (born 1989), French judoka